 The new iOS 16 software has group management abilities built right into the updated Contacts app, and it finally gives you complete control over your iCloud contact groups.
-The change also appears in iPadOS 16 for iPad, which is still in beta.
+The change also appears on iPadOS 16.1 for iPad, which was released on Oct.
+24.

 By default, you'll probably be on your "All iCloud" or "All Contacts" group when you open the Contacts app or access contacts via the Phone app.
 From there, tap "Lists," previously called "Groups" in older iOS versions, to view all your iCloud groups.
 If you have other accounts, like Gmail, Yahoo, and Outlook, you may see groups of contacts for them too.

 There are three ways to edit group names for iCloud, Gmail, Yahoo, and other accounts:

 - Tap "Edit," tap the list name, change the name, and hit "Done."

 - Left swipe on a list name, tap the pencil icon, change the name, and hit "Done."